Randolph Trafford - The Flying Years, by James Baxendale O.B.E.

 … Flying on the Beam requires a high degree of concentration and after an hour or two my shirt would be absolutely soaking.
 But it is an excellent thing and eliminates one of the greatest dangers of flying in all weathers – fog.
 It is also very fascinating.
 After a week’s course my report says that I am a good safe and Beam approved Pilot and my instrument flying is good and safe.
 So I am pleased and personally I feel that it has been excellent for me both from the flying point of view and meeting new people. …

 In October 1942, Randolph narrowly avoided an accident:

-It was in October 1942 that Randolph applied for permission for occasional leave in 1943 to take up the post of High Sheriff of Herefordshire.
+In October 1942, Randolph applied for permission for occasional leave in 1943 to take up the post of High Sheriff of Herefordshire.
 His record notes:

 Not likely to be required for Service abroad during 1943 and that thus could normally be no objection to his being granted unpaid leave during the period he could be required for Sheriff duties.

 Around this time, he took the decision to sell Michaelchurch Estate:

 Mr Barnett will have told you of my telephone conversation with him.
 I have asked him to let me have a valuation of the whole Estate preparatory to selling it during or after the war.

 Randolph’s final report for the period 1 August – 21 December 1942 notes: